 The Wii library is starting to get to the sweet spot of high supply in resale shops and eBay before the console gets fully “retro”.
 This guide was starting to get out of date, so here’s the complete revision.
-Since Wii games are becoming more affordable, but not dirt cheap yet, I figured the $12 price point word be a good place to cover this, so I’ll list the top picks under that mark.
+Since Wii games are becoming more affordable, but not dirt cheap yet, I figured the $12 price point word be a good place to cover this.
+But you will find a lot of the Defining and Best Wii Games in this affordable lineup.
 Prices are a balance of average eBay sale price, lowest Amazon.com prices for US games, including shipping and what we are seeing in local game shops.

 Best Retail Wii Games Under $12